Covid 19 coronavirus: Two new cases - one in managed isolation, one historical

 There are now two people in hospital with Covid-19, down one from yesterday.
 Both patients are in isolation on a general ward.

-It is the first weekend since Auckland moved to alert level 2 and the rest of the country shifted to level 1.
+It is the first weekend since Auckland moved to alert level 2 and the rest of the country to level 1.

-Aucklanders fleeing the city for the school holidays have been urged to take their alert level restrictions with them.
+Aucklanders leaving the city for the school holidays have been urged to take their alert level restrictions with them.

 The exodus of Aucklanders comes as scientists say the newest Covid cluster has the potential to be very serious.